“Just In Case” Jack’s Emergency Water Storage Solution

 Purification Drops and Mixing Cup

-Side note: I like how these two small bottles can purify exactly 30 gallons – so it’s the perfect amount if you choose the 6-jug – 30-gallon total system.
+Side note: I like how these two small bottles can purify exactly 30 gallons, which is the perfect amount if you choose the 6-jug—30-gallon total system.

 Pouring Treatment Into Jug